+977 9851315089 (Krishna Man - Viber/WhatsApp)

 Nyatapola Temple

-This is the unique temple of Bhaktapur, Literally means "Five storied" is also having distinction of having withstood the devastating earthquake in 1933.
-It is dedicated to trantic goddess and the leading steps are flanked by stone sculptures.
-There are two statues of Malla era wrestlers at the base representing humans and in ascending order of power and strength; there are creatures each ten times powerful the preceding era.
+This is the unique temple of Bhaktapur, which means "Five storied" and has having distinction of having withstood the devastating earthquake in 1933.
+It is dedicated to a trantic goddess and the leading steps are flanked by stone sculptures.
+There are two statues of Malla-era wrestlers at the base representing humans and in ascending order of power and strength; there are creatures each ten times more powerful than the preceding era.

 Batsala Temple

-This stone temple of Batsala Devi is famous for intricate carvings and the bronze bell that was put by King Ranjit Malla in 1737 A.D to announce the beginning and end of the daily curfew.
+This stone temple of Batsala Devi is famous for its intricate carvings and the bronze bell that was put in by King Ranjit Malla in 1737 A.D. to announce the beginning and end of the daily curfew.
 Locally it is known as "The bell of barking dogs" as it gives howling sounds.
 These days, it was rung when the priests worship Goddess Taleju.

 Bhairavnath Temple

-Bhairarnath Temple was set up by king Jagat Jyoti Malla and later improved by king Bhupatindra Malla, the expert artist, dedicated to Kasi Bhairav, the dangerous aspect of Lord Shiva.
-It has only the head of Bhairav in the inner santum.
-Legend has it that Kasi Bhairavs head was cut off by a tantric expert in order to keep him in Bhaktapur.
-It is a worth-visiting.
+Bhairarnath Temple was set up by King Jagat Jyoti Malla and later improved by King Bhupatindra Malla, the expert artist, dedicated to Kasi Bhairav, the dangerous aspect of Lord Shiva.
+It has only the head of Bhairav in the inner sanctum.
+Legend has it that Kasi Bhairavs head was cut off by a tantric expert to keep him in Bhaktapur.
+It is a visit.

 Thimi